KenKundert/quantiphy/doc/user.rst

 In this case the output of the :meth:`quantiphy.Quantity.extract()` call is fed into globals().update() so as to add the quantities into the module namespace, making the quantities accessible as local variables.

-Any number of quantities may be given, with each quantity given on its own line.
-The identifier given to the left '=' is the name of the variable in the local namespace that is used to hold the quantity.
-The text after the '--' is used as a description of the quantity.

-In this example the output of :meth:`quantiphy.Quantity.extract()` is added into the local names space.
 This is an example of how simulation scripts could be written.
 The system and simulation parameters would be gathered together at the top into a multiline string, which would then be read and loaded into the local name space.
 It allows you to quickly give a complete description of a collection of parameters when the goal is to put something together quickly in an expressive manner.
+Another example of this ideas is shown a bit further down where the module docstring is used to contain the quantity definitions.

 Here is an example that uses this feature to read parameters from a file.
 This is basically the same idea as above, except the design parameters are kept in